ewine-project/RSSI-based-OFDM-signal-classification/README.md

 A second dataset, used for validation, was captured at Dublin, Ireland.
 The dataset can be found [here](https://github.com/ewine-project/lte-wifi-iq-samples).

 ## Model description
+The models for both manual and automatic feature extraction are present in *manual feature extraction/rssilearningmanual.m* and *automatic feature learning/neuralnetworkautomatic.m* respectively.
+Manual feature extraction uses the features as described before as input, while automatic feature extraction uses 256 RSSI values which are derived from 16 IQ samples per RSSI value.
+The neural network architecture of this model can be seen below.

 ## Contact
 For further information, you can contact me at jaron.fontaine@ugent.be.